ConstantineRudenko/TTS-reupload-assistant/tts-reupload-assistant/README.md

     --no-links
         By default soft links are created for existing cached files.
         Use this option to force copying instead.
-    --timeout=T  [default: 3000]
+    --timeout=T  [default: 10000]
         How long to wait in milliseconds for the server response before giving up on a URL.
+	--max-attempts=N [default:5]
+		How many times to retry a failed download before giving up.
     --simultaneous=N [default: 5]
         How many files should be downloaded simultaneously.

 Output:
-    Will be placed next to the original file with ".edited" added to the name.
+    Will be placed next to the original file with ".reupload" added to the name.
 ```